openskynetwork/raspberry-pi-adsb/README.md

 # Connecting your base station to the OpenSky Network

-To connect your base station to the OpenSky Network you must make the port `30005` on your Raspberry Pi available from the internet via static host or IP address.

-The guide below illustrates configuration on the home network behind the FRITZ!Box 7490 router.
 I am sorry that the screenshots are in German, I can't easily switch interface language of my router.

 ## Configure the Raspberry Pi device on your Network